 Finally, after the soup was completely done and I had turned off the heat, I added some fresh lemon juice and fresh dill to the pot.

 Gosh.
-There is just something about chicken soup with lemon and dill.
+There is just something about homemade chicken noodle soup with lemon and dill.
 The flavors are a match made in heaven.

 And as an added bonus: lemon juice is high in vitamin C, which is great if you are having this soup when you’re sick!